Writing Novels and Non-Fiction with Visual Studio Code

 Working with an editor made for programming comes with some disadvantages, some that might be deal-breakers if you are not willing to make changes.
 Here are three that come to mind.
 None of these proved to be deal-breakers for me.

-1. Not designed by default for writing.
-Unlike Scrivener, Bear, or Ulysses, there are no built-in presets or features that are specific for writers (like exporting to multiple formats, separate note-taking, chapter organization, etc.).
+- Not designed by default for writing.
+Unlike Scrivener, Atticus, Google Docs, Bear, or Ulysses, there are no built-in presets or features that are specific for writers (like exporting to multiple formats, separate note-taking, formatting, chapter organization, etc.).
 But personally, I ended up not using those features much, and their value diminished.

-2. No mobile support — There is no Visual Studio Code for iPad, Android, or iOS.
+- No mobile support — There is no Visual Studio Code for iPad, Android, or iOS.
 You’ll need to find some other Markdown text editor (I use iaWriter on my iPad) that can connect to your Cloud account to edit the files.
 Perhaps this will come someday.
-I’ve heard of VS Code in the Cloud, but I prefer to work on files on my computer.
-Having said that, GitHub allows you to edit the files on the fly directly in the browser, and there’s now even VS Code for the web!
+VS Code can be accessed in the Cloud if you put your files in Github, but that may be a little too technical for many.
 Since the files are simple text files, it’s easy to modify them anywhere.

-3. No in-built document formatter — e.g., bold, italics, etc. You write in text, but you can use Markdown to get most of those features.
+- No in-built document formatter — e.g., bold, italics, etc. You write in text, but you can use Markdown to get most of those features.
 Markdown is really simple!
 (Some of the themes in VS Code, like Horizon, do a pretty good job of coloring the text based on the formatting — like bold and italics, and it’s good enough).
 See the Screenshot below.
+This entire blog post was written in Markdown!

 How I Organize My Work in Visual Studio Code